Roll for Real

 Tested

-Use your iPhone as the dice camera when running Rollsight on a Mac.
+iPhone as the overhead camera while RollSight runs on your Mac.

 Android phones